|August 7, 2022||Tutorial 1: Physical Design Optimization targeting Power Optimization||Ricardo Reis|

 Mr. Jun-Han Han

-All tutorials will be held on Sunday, August 7, 2022 a day prior to the formal start of the symposium on (August 9-11, 2021).
-There is a flat fee of $30 for all tutorials as an add-on to the Symposium registrations.
+All tutorials will be held on Sunday, August 7, 2022 a day prior to the formal start of the symposium on (August 9-11, 2022).
+All tutorials are free of charge for all MWSCAS 2022 participants.

 TUTORIAL 1: Physical Design Optimization targeting Power Optimization